shigeru22/ong-opencardmaker/README.md

 # Ong-OpenCardMaker
 Open Card Maker Windows application.

-Meant to be used with the save files created with UnityParrot (Although no Ongeki SUMMER version available).
+Meant to be used with the save files created with [UnityParrot](https://github.com/teknogods/UnityParrot).
+(Although no Ongeki SUMMER version available).
 You'll need to add your own Ongeki dump and UnityParrot saved configurations folder location.

 Disclaimer: